 Compared to the analysis presented in Section 4, here we estimate the effects of expenditure shocks distinguishing between states of the economy.
 There is no consensus in the literature on the most appropriate indicator for the business cycle.
-The official chronology of the Italian economy (Altissimo et al, 1999; Istat, 2011) which follows the methodology followed in the US by the National Bureau of Economic Research, identifies 28 quarters (out of 118) as "recessions" in the period 1982-2011.
+The official chronology of the Italian economy (Altissimo et al., 1999; Istat, 2011) which follows the methodology followed in the US by the National Bureau of Economic Research, identifies 28 quarters (out of 118) as "recessions" in the period 1982-2011.
 We label the other periods as "expansions".
-As a dichotomy variable cannot be used in the ETVAR and STVAR models, we also employ the following two alternative indicators to measure cyclical conditions: 4-quarters private GDP growth; the output gap, computed on the basis of the HP filter.
+As a dichotomy variable cannot be used in the ETVAR and STVAR models, we employ as business cycle indicators the 4-quarters private GDP growth and the output gap, measured by the difference between the private GDP and its H.P. filter.

-Figure 5 shows the recession periods based on the official chronology and the recession periods estimated by the ETVAR model using, respectively, the alternative indicators just mentioned.
-There are sizeable differences between the three estimates of "recessions".
+Figure 5 shows the recession periods based on the official chronology and those identified by the ETVAR model using the alternative indicators just mentioned.
 The ETVAR-based recessions are generally shifted forward with respect to the official chronology.
 Also, with ETVAR, the sample is more evenly split between the two regimes.